Bakelite Rotary Surface

 What’s in the box?

-This switch set consists of an insert, a round casing, a rotary handle (including fixing nut and screw) and an optional base plate.
+This switch set consists of an insert, a round casing and a rotary handle (including fixing nut and screw).

 (Click image to enlarge.
 Pictures for illustration only.
 Number of gangs and/or finishes might vary)